RU09342-F18/lab-1-gpio-MarinoA/Simple Blink/README.txt

 It uses an infinite for loop which contains a decrementing do-while statement which implements a delay.
 After this countdown reaches zero, the XOR statement toggles the state of the LED from off to on or on to off, depending on the previous state.
+All code for this program comes from the TI example.

+The MSP430G2553 and MSP430F5529 both use pin 1.0 for their LED.